Google June Core Update Released

-If you’re reading this, then you probably heard by now that Google released an update this month.
+If you’re reading this, then you probably heard by now that Google released a core update this month.
 If you didn’t know, then surprise!

 Google didn’t typically announce their updates until recently, so you shouldn’t feel too bad.
 However, this time they did, so you should feel bad.